Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Camp Cove Beach House.
 Sydney, Australia

-Before setting off on your Walking Tour Sydney CBD route, you will want to be prepared!
+Before setting off on your Walking Tour of Sydney CBD, you will want to be prepared with a few essentials.

 Sydney is a walkable city…but only if you pack the right travel shoes!
-Your shoes should be comfortable, lightweight and versatile – like these shoes by Columbia and Skechers.
-Kris prefers wearing these shoes by Merrell.
+They should be comfortable, lightweight and versatile – like these I wear by New Balance.
+Kris prefers trail shoes by Merrell.

 Appropriate Weather Gear